Blessing of the Roads

 The Blessing of the Roads campaign is aligned to the globally-recognised safe system approach to road safety, working towards a long term vision of a road transport system where crashes resulting in death or serious injury are eliminated.

-The campaign intends to build community support for the long term vision and actions to achieve zero deaths and serious injuries from road crashes.
+The campaign intends to enable Local Governments in building community support for the long-term vision and actions to achieve zero deaths and serious injuries from road crashes.

 Blessing of the Roads is non-denominational and can be embraced from a non-religious perspective.